 This portfolio is widely used in academic papers for simplicity of evaluation, as well as for comparison purposes when evaluating different estimators of the covariance matrix \(\bSigma\) (while ignoring the effect of the estimation of \(\bmu\)).

-6.5.2 Inverse volatility portfolio (IVolP)
+6.5.2 Inverse Volatility Portfolio (IVolP)

 The aim of the inverse volatility portfolio (IVolP) is to control the portfolio risk in a simple way.
-It is defined as \[\begin{equation} \w = \frac{\bm{\sigma}^{-1}}{\bm{1}^\T\bm{\sigma}^{-1}} \tag{6.16} \end{equation}\] where \(\bm{\sigma}^2 = \textm{diag}\left(\bSigma\right)\) denotes the assets’ variances and \(\bm{\sigma}\) are the assets’ volatilities.
+It is defined as \[\begin{equation} \w = \frac{\bm{\sigma}^{-1}}{\bm{1}^\T\bm{\sigma}^{-1}}, \tag{6.16} \end{equation}\] where \(\bm{\sigma}^2 = \textm{diag}\left(\bSigma\right)\) denotes the assets’ variances and \(\bm{\sigma}\) are the assets’ volatilities.

-This portfolio allocates smaller weights to high volatility assets and larger weights to low volatility assets.
+This portfolio allocates smaller weights to high-volatility assets and larger weights to low-volatility assets.
 It is also called equal volatility portfolio because the weighted constituent assets have equal volatility: \[ \textm{Std}(w_i r_i) = w_i \sigma_i \propto 1/N. \]

-It is worth comparing the IVolP with the GMVP in (6.15) when the covariance matrix is assumed diagonal; in this case, the GVMP simplifies to \[ \w = \frac{\bm{\sigma}^{-2}}{\bm{1}^\T\bm{\sigma}^{-2}}, \] which, similary to (6.16), allocates smaller weights to high volatility assets and vice-versa.
+It is worth comparing the IVolP with the GMVP in (6.15) when the covariance matrix is assumed diagonal; in this case, the GVMP simplifies to \[ \w = \frac{\bm{\sigma}^{-2}}{\bm{1}^\T\bm{\sigma}^{-2}}, \] which, similary to (6.16), allocates smaller weights to high-volatility assets and vice versa.

-6.5.3 Risk parity portfolio (RPP)
+6.5.3 Risk Parity Portfolio (RPP)

 The risk parity portfolio (RPP), also termed equal risk portfolio (ERP), aims at equalizing the risk contribution from the invested assets to the global portfolio risk (Qian, 2005, 2016; Roncalli, 2013b).
 This portfolio design is extensively treated in Chapter 11 and here we provide a very concise summary.

-The IVolP in (6.16) attempts to control the risk of each of the assets in a simple way, but it totally ignores the assets’ correlations, i.e., it implicitly assumes that the covariance matrix \(\bSigma\) is diagonal.
+The IVolP in (6.16) attempts to control the risk of each of the assets in a simple way, but it totally ignores the assets’ correlations, that is, it implicitly assumes that the covariance matrix \(\bSigma\) is diagonal.
 The RPP can be understood as a more sound formulation of the IVolP by properly taking the assets’ correlations into account.

 The RPP attemps to equalize the risk contributions from the assets, reminiscent of the way the \(1/N\) portfolio equalizes the capital allocated to the assets, as shown in Figure 6.14.